everton-novinski/everton-novinski/README.md

 - 👀 I’m interested in Python, Chatbot, Analise e Desenvolvimento de Sistemas
 - 🌱 I’m currently learning Python, Chatbot
 - 💞️ I’m looking to collaborate on Testes de App, Automação
-- 📫 How to reach me ...
+- 📫 How to reach me evertonisa@live.com ou @everton-novinski

 <!---
 everton-novinski/everton-novinski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.